 A pediatrician, child psychiatrist, or a mental health expert may diagnose ADHD.
 To

-do so, he or she will talk with parents and teachers and watch the child’s behavior.
+do so, they will talk with parents and teachers and watch the child’s behavior.

+Diagnosis

-Diagnosis also depends on results from physical, nervous system, and mental health
+also depends on results from physical, nervous system, and mental health

 testing.

 Certain tests may be used to rule out other health problems.
-Others may check
+Others may check thinking